Data Structures, Algorithms, Large Scale Systems, Concurrency, OO Design, Behavioral questions and more.Comprehensive Curriculum

 I found more evidence of this from the career-coaching I did on the side (pro-bono).
 Many candidates would even want to change their careers, thinking they were not good at programming, simply because they weren't able to crack interviews.

-Interview Kickstart is my attempt to address that gap in the Valley.
+Interview Kickstart is my attempt to address that gap.
 I’m focusing on it full-time.
 Looking forward to helping you nail your next interview.